avelino/avelino.run/content/blog/2021-07-11-7-subjects-and-github-repositories-to-become-a-better-go-developer.md

 ## Best Practices

-[Francesc Campoy](https://twitter.com/francesc) deu uma excelente palestra no OSCON de 2015 sobre esse assunto, onde abordou as melhores práticas para se desenvolver software usando a linguagem Go.
+[Francesc Campoy](https://twitter.com/francesc) gave an excellent talk at OSCON 2015 on this subject, where he covered best practices for developing software using the Go language.

 {{< youtube 8D3Vmm1BGoY >}}